alejandroacevedo2305/enviro-deep-agent/SimpleWorkflow/README.md

 # SimpleWorkflow - PDF to Markdown Converter

 A robust Python script that downloads PDFs from S3 and converts them to Markdown format for RAG (Retrieval-Augmented Generation) applications.
-Available in both synchronous and asynchronous versions for different performance requirements.
+Available in synchronous, asynchronous, and ultra-robust versions for different requirements and long-running tasks.

 ## 📋 Overview